ibm-cloud-docs/account/ts_accounts.md

 The **Submit** button on the Add credit card page is disabled.
 {: tsSymptoms}

-This problem happens when your information isn't filled in correctly in the Add credit card page.
+This problem happens when your information isn't filled in correctly on the Add credit card page.
 {: tsCauses}